 Preservatives in skincare, are they safe?

-Preservatives are important to ensure the skincare products remains safe to use up until it's use-by date.
+Preservatives are important to ensure skincare products remain safe to use up until it's use-by date.
 Bacteria and mould in skincare products aren’t always visible to the naked eye but can cause many skin issues like acne, reactions, or allergies.

 Not all preservatives are created equal